elastic/ml-cpp/build-setup/macos.md

 - If you are using El Capitan, you must install Xcode 8.2.x
 - If you are using Sierra, you must install Xcode 9.2.x
 - If you are using High Sierra, you must install Xcode 10.1.x
-- If you are using Mojave, you must install Xcode 10.3.x
+- If you are using Mojave or Catalina, you must install Xcode 11.2.x

 Older versions of Xcode are installed by dragging the app from the `.dmg` file to the `/Applications` directory on your Mac (or if you got it from the App Store it will already be in the `/Applications` directory).
 More modern versions of Xcode are distributed as a `.xip` file; simply double click the `.xip` file to expand it, then drag `Xcode.app` to your `/Applications` directory.
 (Older versions of Xcode can be downloaded from [here](https://developer.apple.com/download/more/), provided you are signed in with your Apple ID.)